Community Emergency Response Team

 CERT members receive 20 hours of initial training.
 The training can be broken down into a number of time blocks depending on availability and that of other volunteers.
 We may offer it a few nights spread out over a couple of weeks, a weekend, or a combination of both.
 We try to schedule CERT so that there are opportunities to make up missed modules.
 In particular, we like to hold it multiple times throughout the year, and it is important for us to know what time of the year is best for you.

-The training is followed by drills, exercises, and many opportunities to assist Nashua Emergency Management at local incidents.
-CERT is provided free of charge in the Greater Nashua area.
-If you are interested in attending, you can fill out an online form to notify us that you are interested in getting involved with Nashua Public Health and Emergency Preparedness and attending CERT.
-We will contact you to register you for an upcoming class.
-If you miss a class, you can go to any other location to make it up.
-Sign up to be notified of future class opportunities at the Upcoming CERT Training Mailing List.
+The training is followed by drills, exercises, and many opportunities to assist the City of Nashua Emergency Management at local incidents.
+CERT is provided free of charge in Greater Nashua.
+If you are interested in attending, you can fill out our Upcoming CERT Training Mailing List to notify us that you are interested in getting involved.
+We will contact you to register you for an upcoming class as one becomes available.

 You can also organize a class for your neighborhood, business, or community group.
 You need a minimum of 20 people to be trained and a location to hold the training.
 Call the City of Nashua Division of Public Health and Community Services at 603-589-4569 or contact by email to schedule your class.

 While CERT provides some basic disaster preparedness skills, many are interested in volunteering beyond.
 We are looking for volunteers that are everything from certified doctors/nurses/paramedics to licensed pilots and engineers.
 Additionally, volunteers with useful skills in everything from Information Technology (IT) systems to traffic control to handling hazardous materials and dealing with animals.

 As we continue to build our volunteer program, we are looking at offering additional classes like SKYWARN, amateur radio, damage assessment, and CPR/AED training.
-These training opportunities will be offered to Nashua volunteers on a first come, first served basis.
+These training opportunities will be offered to Greater Nashua volunteers on a first come, first served basis.